 - How do I know who has completed a background check?
 Who keeps track of them?

 Program leaders are responsible for keeping track of and documenting completed background checks for staff.
 Completed background checks of employees are recorded in PeopleSoft and unit HR staff can determine if a staff member has passed a background check within three years.
 For volunteers, program leaders should keep copies of emails reporting successfully passing a background check.

 Minors in University of Minnesota Research Labs

 - I want to employ a high school student in my research lab.
 What do I need to do?

-The Safety of Minors (SOM) policy covers U of M programs intended primarily for minors (see definition of program in Safety of Minors Administrative Policy).
-Employment is not a program primarily intended for minors so the SOM policy does not apply to hiring minors.
+The Administrative Policy: Safety of Minors covers U of M programs intended primarily for minors (see definition of program in Administrative Policy: Safety of Minors).
+Employment is not a program primarily intended for minors, so the policy does not apply to hiring minors.
 We do recommend that lab staff avoid being alone with a minor.
 When one-on-one consultation is needed for discipline, mentoring or instructional purposes, the conversation should take place within view (not hearing distance) of others and another staff member should be aware that this private conversation is taking place.

 DEHS's safety policy for minors in labs, does apply.
 Contact your HR rep.